AdobeDocs/experience-manager-document-security.en/help/using/installing-configuring-aemdsext.md

 To use Document Security Extension, ensure that you are able to connect to Adobe LiveCycle Rights Management ES2 and later or Document Security add-on for AEM 6.0 forms or later.

-## Installing Document Security Extension for Microsoft Office {#installing-document-security-extension-for-microsoft-office}
+## Install Document Security Extension for Microsoft Office {#installing-document-security-extension-for-microsoft-office}

 You can download the installer from the [download page](download-installer.md).
 You cannot customize the installer executable file directly, but it can be installed interactively or in silent mode.
 To install the software, log in to Windows as an administrator.